-Bury St. Edmunds,
+Bury St Edmunds,

-No one has favorited this theater yet
+1 person favorited this theater

 From 4th October 1975 the Rank Organisation leased the Odeon to Brent Walker Ltd. and it was re-named Focus Cinema.
 The cinema was designated a Grade II Listed building from 1st May 1981, but was de-listed only a few months later on 11th August 1981.
-This was possibly because there were already planning applications put forward for redevelopment of the area, maybe the powers that be had pressure put on them?.
+This was possibly because there were already planning applications put forward for redevelopment of the area, maybe the powers that be had pressure put on them?

 The Focus Cinema closed on 30th October 1982 with Walt Disney’s "Snow White and the Seven Dwarfs".
 It was demolished in 1983 and was replaced by a shopping arcade.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.